 - If you like to keep your finances as flexible as your life, a pension level 3 might just be for you.
 While other pensions in level 1 or level 2 require a considerable amount of commitment, pensions in level 3 can be terminated if you would like to leave Germany again.
 And as soon as the PEPP pension is introduced you can also transfer that pension across the European Union when moving around.

 - Most expats come to Germany to study or for work reasons.
 Most expats also do not know quite yet how long they would like to stay in Germany.
 If you know that you would like to stay until retirement and then move back to spend your well-deserved retirement back in your home country, a private pension level 3 might be the perfect savings tool, especially from a tax perspective (also depending on if your home country has a double taxation agreement with Germany).

-- If you would like to buy a property in Germany either as a home or investment, your private pension level 3 will work very well as collateral for real estate.
-While the Riester pension level 2 works only as collateral for your home, pensions level 3 work just as well for investment properties.
+- If you would like to buy a property in the future in Germany, your private pension level 3 will work very well as collateral for real estate.
+While the Riester pension level 2 works only as collateral for your home, pension level 3 work just as well for investment properties.
 As most banks accept pensions level 3 as collateral, it is a lot more efficient to save & invest your money inside a pension instead of giving it to the bank.

 In case none of these scenarios is describing your life, you can still secure a private pension level 3 for yourself if you are looking to save for your very own retirement (wherever it may be) as flexibly as possible.
 Just remember that there is no perfect pension anyway when searching for the right pension level, pension company, or pension scheme for you.
 And if private pensions level 3 are not right for you, maybe pensions from German pension level 1 or German pension level 2 are better for you.